raykudo/indiemaker/README.md

 - [ ] Optimize DB Speed
   - [ ] check if index is appropriate
   - [ ] check if data amount increases would be a problem
+  - [ ] check if there is slow query

 ----------------------------------------
 # Marketing